No trains to Hucknall, Bulwell or Newstead again during this week's rail strikes

+No trains to Hucknall, Bulwell or Newstead tomorrow as rail workers strike again

+Rail services to Hucknall, Bulwell and Newstead will again be cancelled again tomorrow (Thursday) when RMT Union members will again be going on strike.

-The next RMT Union strikes, affecting all train operators, are due to take place next week on Thursday, August 18 and Saturday, August 20.
+The next RMT Union strikes, affecting all train operators, take place tomorrow and Saturday, August 20.

 And as with the two previous strikes last month, East Midlands Railway (EMR) has confirmed that the Robin Hood Line, which serves Hucknall, Bulwell and Newstead, will again be closed on both days with no services running and no replacement bus services.